“Unions are a by-product of a bad relationship and can devastate a Company and its employees,” states Peter List, Kulture’s Founder & CEO.

 During a union organizing campaign, both the employees and their employer find our services of great value because we provide an invaluable service to both—that is providing an education in what unionizing actually means to employees—what it is and what it is not.

-Our consultants have been involved in hundreds of union organizational attempts in the private and public sectors, involving workforces that range from 10 employees to 19,000 employees in such industries as airlines, cable television, commercial printing, construction, emergency services, food and beverage processing, health care, hospitality, manufacturing, telecommunications, warehousing and distribution, as well as waste handling.
+Our consultants have been involved in hundreds of union organizational attempts in the private and public sectors, involving workforces that range from as few as 5 employees to as many as 19,000 employees in such industries as airlines, cable television, commercial printing, construction, emergency services, food and beverage processing, gaming, health care, hospitality, manufacturing, telecommunications, warehousing and distribution, as well as waste handling.